Fire pit regulations

 Commercial freestanding outdoor fireplaces enclosed in mesh must meet the installation guidelines listed above.

-Given these items are not addressed directly in the current bylaw, the following recommendations are being used to address any concerns regarding the use of these items:
+Small propane fire pits using 20 pound propane bottles or less are not addressed directly in the City's's current bylaw, however the following recommendations are being used to address any concerns regarding the use of these items.

-- The owner of the residence where these items are being used is responsible to provide documentation from the manufacturer showing the minimum clearances from combustibles to fire crews if requested
+- The owner of the residence where these items are being used is responsible to provide documentation from the manufacturer showing the minimum clearances from combustibles to fire crews if requested.

-- If documentation is not provided or the minimum clearance distance cannot be achieved, the fire pit must be extinguished and not used in that location for safety reasons
+- If documentation is not provided or the minimum clearance distance cannot be achieved, the fire pit must be extinguished and not used in that location for safety reasons.

-- No fire pit or device will be permitted to be fuelled by anything larger than a 20 pound bottle of propane
+- No fire pit or device will be permitted to be fuelled by anything larger than a 20 pound bottle of propane.